dausei/WebBackend/README.md

 npm install nodemon
 npm install express
 npm install node-fetch
-after u need to add the "dev": "nodemon server.js" and "start": "node server.js"
+after u need to add the "dev": "nodemon server.js" and "start": "node server.js" to youre package.json file in the script

 After all the interactions in the terminal type: